-- Providing teams with financial services and administrative support. - Working with the host representative to coordinate plans for your trip. - Answering questions and providing advice. - Handling emergency situations 24/7 while teams are traveling.
+- Recruiting and training team leaders. - Soliciting invitations from host countries. - Providing teams with financial services and administrative support. - Working with the host representative to coordinate plans for your trip. - Answering questions and providing advice. - Handling emergency situations 24/7 while teams are traveling.

-Your team leader, an experienced volunteer, has responsibility for working with the HFHI GV coordinator and the hosting staff to plan and implement your shortterm work trip.
-He/she is your first point of contact for all issues and questions before, during and after your trip, and we ask that team members not contact host coordinator or HFHI GV coordinators directly.
+Your team leader, an experienced volunteer, has responsibility for working with the HFHI EMEA Volunteer Programs Specialist and the hosting staff to plan and implement your short-term work trip.
+He/she is your first point of contact for all issues and questions before, during and after your trip, and we ask that team members not contact host coordinator or HFHI EMEA Volunteer Programs Specialist directly.
 Team leaders are interviewed and trained by the HFHI GV staff.
 Once invited to lead a team, the team leader selects team members, develops the team budget and, along with the host coordinator, designs the itinerary and makes lodging and in-country transportation arrangements.
 S/he serves as tour guide, coach, mentor, inspirer, counselor, crisis manager and confidant from start to finish.
 Your team leader brings to the team personality, uniqueness, experience and commitment, and deserves your support, kindness and respect.